Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Best Areas to Stay in Shanghai

-The Bund & People’s Square – Best for First-Time Visitors
+1. The Bund & Nanjing Road — Best for First-Time Visitors

 Why Stay Here

-It can feel busy and touristy, but for most first-time visitors this is the best place to stay.
+It can feel busy and touristy, especially on weekends, but for most first-time visitors this is the best place to stay.
+If you want a deeper look at what to see in this area, check our Shanghai things to do guide.

 👉 Best for: first-time visitors, short stays, shoppers, culture lovers.